World of Hyatt

 World of Hyatt members earn 5 base points per $1 spent on eligible stays at Hyatt properties.
 You must book directly through Hyatt, not a third-party travel site.
 You also earn points on qualifying room charges like dining, spa, and other on-property amenities billed to your room.
 You do not earn points on award stays where you redeem points for your room.

-• Discoverist: 10 percent bonus points on paid stays
+• Discoverist: 10% bonus points on paid stays

-• Explorist: 20 percent bonus points on paid stays
+• Explorist: 20% bonus points on paid stays

-• Globalist: 30 percent bonus points on paid stays
+• Globalist: 30% bonus points on paid stays

 Earn by opening co-branded credit cards

 Hyatt has two co-branded credit cards backed by Chase, which is also a transfer partner of World of Hyatt.
-There is one personal card and one business card, each offering solid signup bonuses that earn Hyatt points plus various perks.
-We think the personal card is worth keeping long term, while the business card is better for earning the welcome offer and then canceling after a year.
+There is one personal card and one business card, each offering decent signup bonuses that earn Hyatt points plus various perks.
+We think the personal card is worth keeping long term since it offers a free night annually, while the business card is better for earning the welcome offer and then canceling after a year.

 Earn by opening Chase or Bilt cards

 Bilt is the only other transfer partner of World of Hyatt.
-If you are a renter, you should absolutely have the Bilt Mastercard so you can earn points on rent payments each month (up to 100,000 per year).
+Bilt offers three different credit cards, and you can also earn Bilt points on your rent or mortgage payments, making it a great points-earning system.
 Because Hyatt is a Bilt partner, you can transfer Bilt points to top off or book an entire stay.

 Personal Card